Exercise Order: How to Structure Your Workout

 Quick Answer

-Always do your most important and demanding exercises first while you are freshest.
+In most workouts, do your most important and demanding exercises first while you are freshest.
 Follow the hierarchy: explosive movements, then heavy compound lifts, then accessory compounds, then isolation exercises, and finally core work.
-This maximizes performance, strength gains, and reduces injury risk.
+This maximizes performance, strength gains, and can help maintain better movement quality.

 Key Takeaways